pigpigyyy/Yuescript/doc/docs/doc/README.md

 ## Attributes

 Syntax support for Lua 5.4 attributes.
-But you can still use `const` declaration and get constant check working when targeting Lua versions below 5.4.
+And you can still use both the `const` and `close` declaration and get constant check and scoped callback working when targeting Lua versions below 5.4.

 ```moonscript
 const a = 123